OtterBots/capstone_stoqs/stoqs_docs/docs/Debugpy/Debugpy.md

 >Container Compatibility: Debugging a Django application within a Docker container may sometimes reveal issues related to container compatibility and configurations.
 Ensure that the Docker images and containers are set up correctly, with appropriate volumes and environment variables for the debugger to function seamlessly.

->Dependency Conflicts: Debugging may expose dependency conflicts within the application or between the host and the Docker container.
-Pay attention to the requirements files and package versions to avoid inconsistencies that could affect debugging.